kandoan/leetcode-habit/README.md

 As mentioned, the project is quite small and barebone so the build steps are quite scuffed so please bear with me.

+### Build /dist/ dir for manual debug installing
-Use 1 of the command below, depending on which browser you're targeting, to build the `dist` directory that can be loaded into browsers for debugging purpose:
+Use 1 of the command below, depending on which browser you're targeting, to build the `dist` directory that can be manually loaded into browsers for debugging purpose:
 ```
 npm run build:firefox
 npm run build:chrome
 ```

+### Auto rebuild & reload
 If you're using Firefox, you can also run this command so that it can automatically rebuild and reload the extension to have an easier development time:
 ```
 npm start